-We are registered for the following Regulated Activities;
+We are Registered for the following Regulated Activites;

 Transport services, triage and medical advice provided remotely